 Best Budget: Goose Island Summertime

 If you want to try a beer brewed the German way but with a budget cap, get the Summertime Kolsh.

-Though not produced in Germany, this beer is brewed accordingly to the German principles of brewing.
+Though not other wheat beers produced in Germany, this beer is brewed accordingly to the German principles of brewing.

 You will get the German drink experience while conveniently staying within your budget limits!

 Best Value: Paulaner Salvator

 It comes at an AFFORDABLE pricesince it is largely distributed worldwide.

 Despite its price point, this drink does not trade off the German brew process or alcohol percentage.

 Furthermore, this drink LIVES through the German brew tradition and innovation.